ismcuacor/IPFS/docs/examples/ipfs-crawler/README.md

 ## Implementation
 This code uses both the HTTP REST and Core API.
 The queries made to the APIs are:
  <p>- Connect(), to create a node and connect it to the network</p>
- \- Swarm(), to get the swarm of nodes that are connected to the new node
+ <p>- Swarm(), to get the swarm of nodes that are connected to the new node</p>
- \- Dht(), to retrieve the DHT table.
-There are a few considerations here:
+ <p>- Dht(), to retrieve the DHT table.
+There are a few considerations here:</p>
-       \-- For the DHT table, the HTTP API (also JS core API and CLI, but those are not implemented here) have access to the neightbors (closest peers) to a node.
+       <p><t>-- For the DHT table, the HTTP API (also JS core API and CLI, but those are not implemented here) have access to the neightbors (closest peers) to a node.
 In the CoreAPI there are 2 objects with access to this table: DhtAPI and routing/DHT.
-The first one, however, does not have a way to find neighbors
+The first one, however, does not have a way to find neighbors </p>
-       \-- A similar crawler (with a different implementation) could be obtained by using the DhtAPI.findProviders() method in the go-Core API, which returns the peers hosting a specific file.
+       <p><t>-- A similar crawler (with a different implementation) could be obtained by using the DhtAPI.findProviders() method in the go-Core API, which returns the peers hosting a specific file.</p>
-       \-- The dht/get method used from the HTTP API returns a set of JSONs (one per neightbor).
-This message is too big for hosting it in the memory (specially for resource limited computers), so it is backed-up in a temporal file for processing.
+       <p><t>-- The dht/get method used from the HTTP API returns a set of JSONs (one per neightbor).
+This message is too big for hosting it in the memory (specially for resource limited computers), so it is backed-up in a temporal file for processing. </p>

 Also, it is a interesting work seeing how the HTTP and CoreAPI behave when working on the same Swarm